chrisgebert/gw-childs-hsa-website/src/en/posts/2026-09-06-1st-annual-walk-and-wheel-a-thon.md

 tags:
     - post
 ---
-# 1ST Annual Walk and Wheel-a-thon
+# First Annual Walk and Wheel-a-thon

 Let's walk, roll, and make a BIG difference together!

 __Thursday Sept 25th, 1:30PM-3:30PM__

-## What is the Walk & Wheel-athon?
+## What is the Walk & Wheel-a-thon?

 On September 25th, students will walk or roll laps with their class to raise money for G.W.
 Childs!